-Creating 8D problem solving report for internal or external quality problems, it is worth remembering a few basic principles, that will make it fully include all aspects of the problem that occurs, which will allow implementation of effective actions by the organization:
+During 8D problem solving report defining for internal or external quality problems, it is worth remembering a few basic principles, that will make it fully include all aspects of the problem that occurs.
+This approach will allow to organization implementation of effective actions.

-1. Lack of consideration in the risk analysis service parts delivered to the distribution center services:
+Lack of consideration in the risk analysis service parts delivered to the distribution center services

 For this reason, whenever risk analysis is being developed in relation to the parts that are sent to the OEM, we must answer the question whether parts with such a quality problem have not been sent to service distribution centers and whether ICA (Interim Corrective Actions) activities, defined in step D3, should not be extended for these areas.
 As example it can be related to: sorting, material removal etc.